 Supplemental essay prompts are a dialogue between the university and the applicant.
-If you read the Chicago essays and they leave you cold, feeling alienated or completely uninterested, take your feeling seriously.
+If you read the U Chicago essay prompts and they leave you cold, feeling alienated or completely uninterested, take your feelings seriously.
 This may not be the right college for you — and that’s OK.
 There are hundreds more to choose from.
 But if even one of these many prompts, from this year or any of the previous years, is exciting to contemplate and fun to write — go for it.
 And don’t forget there’s another prompt from UC, also required, that some find more difficult — and much less creative:

 How does the University of Chicago, as you know it now, satisfy your desire for a particular kind of learning, community, and future?
 Please address with some specificity your own wishes and how they relate to UChicago.

 For help your UChicago essays, your Common App essay, or anything related to applying to college, please take a stroll around my website.
 You might want to read my recent articles, “The College Admissions Essay Prompts Are Your Friends.” and “A Great College Essay: Wanna Write One?”

 Click here to learn what students and parents say about working with me.
 To learn more about my values as a college admissions essay coach, please click here.

 For help with these essays or any others, please contact me by email or phone (East Coast Time Zone).
 ElizabethBenedictOK@gmail.com or 1-855-99-ESSAY.

 And thanks for stopping by.